 Each of these options have their relative advantages and disadvantages, and your RMANJ care team will help guide you through the process of selecting the right one for your family.
 Some of the many factors to consider include the cost of treatment, time to successful match, availability of ethnically diverse or otherwise appropriate donors, desire to maintain kinship through a known donor arrangement, planned family size, and whether or not it is important that subsequent children be full siblings.
 The Physician, Nursing and Mental Health teams can help you explore these issues to determine the best path for you.

 RMANJ’s Embryo Donation Program was established by couples who have successfully completed their own families and have chosen to help individuals and/or couples, by donating these embryos to the program.
 Our embryo and recipient matching process is similar to the egg donation process, and will allow you to review detailed profiles of donors, including medical and family history, relevant genetic testing, and motivations for embryo donation.
-With shorter matching times and delivery rates nearly 20% higher than the national average for embryo donation, this is another effective option to start or grow your family, particularly for patients who do not require a genetic link to the child.
+With shorter matching times this is another effective option to start or grow your family, particularly for patients who do not require a genetic link to the child.

 Donated embryos may have already undergone comprehensive chromosome screening (CCS) prior to embryo freezing.
 This testing determines whether an embryo has the correct number of chromosomes and is capable of developing into a healthy pregnancy.
 CCS may decrease miscarriage rates and also improve the live birth rate per transfer.
 In addition to testing the health of the embryo by looking at 22 chromosomes, CCS also tests the sex chromosomes, making it possible to determine whether a particular embryo is male or female.
 Some patients prefer to know this information when selecting an embryo to transfer.